CodeYourFuture/syllabus/docs/guides/paradigm.md

 And so therefore: **prefer arrow functions**

 Arrow functions do not have their own bindings to `this` or `super`, or an arguments object.
-Obviously this advice does not apply to JS2 DOM manipulation.

 ### Code as documentation